New Family Info

 Fine Arts Information

 This extra-curricular vocal ensemble is auditioned from the middle school chorus elective classes.
-Selected students have an opportunity to learn more advanced repertoire, ranging from pop to sacred music styles.
-Students perform for a variety of school and community events.
-Currently, Academy Juniors are excused from Chorus and study hall one day each week to rehearse.
-There may be some rehearsals scheduled from 7:00 AM – 7:30 AM on selected days TBA).
+Selected students dive deeper into music by learning more advanced repertoire, ranging from pop to sacred music styles, and have additional solo opportunities.
+Currently, Academy Juniors rehearse once per week during Chorus or study hall and most Friday mornings before school.
 Auditions are held in August prior to registration.
 Contact Ally Hard at email@example.com

 MS Drama Production